Utilizing Class Methods

 is a method that takes the class itself as the first argument when executed.

-It's used to access class variables or perform operations at the class level.
+It is commonly used to access or modify class variables and perform operations that affect the class rather than instances.

 Class methods are defined with the @classmethod